-You are already paid for the work you do, but people may believe they will get better service or more favourable treatment if they provide additional payments or offer you favours: this is not the basis on which the Council delivers or purchases services (or goods).
+You are already paid for the work you do, but people may believe they will get better service or more favourable treatment if they provide additional payments or offer you favours this is not the basis on which the council delivers or purchases services or goods.

-- avoid putting yourself in a position where you could be thought to be acting improperly - report to your manager any hospitality, favours or gifts you are offered or receive (you will be asked to declare any gifts and hospitality you receive on an annual basis as part of the Council's declaration of interest process, however, your obligation to make an annual declaration is, in addition to, and not instead of, your duty to report every individual matter immediately) - return any gifts your manager says you may not keep - not ask for a gift, tip, or Christmas box

-- not accept gifts or favours from organisations or suppliers that the Council has dealings with (for example goods or services free or below the normal price) - be aware of and where relevant follow the Council's anti-bribery and counter-fraud policy which is available on the Council's intranet or from Human Resources - not accept unreasonable or undue hospitality.
-For example, don't allow an organisation or supplier that has dealings with the Council to pay for you to: - go to sporting events, the theatre, or any other entertainment - go away on holiday - make visits to inspect equipment or services where there may be a subsequent purchase by the Council - travel to a meeting, or go out for an evening, or stay in an hotel or other accommodation
+- avoid putting yourself in a position where you could be thought to be acting improperly - report to your manager any hospitality, favours, or gifts you are offered or receive. - you will be asked to declare any gifts and hospitality you receive on an annual basis as part of the council's declaration of interest process, however, your obligation to make an annual declaration is, in addition to, and not instead of, your duty to report every individual matter immediately - return any gifts your manager says you may not keep - not ask for a gift, tip, or Christmas box - not accept gifts or favours from organisations or suppliers that the council has dealings with, for example goods or services free or below the normal price - be aware of and where relevant follow the council's Anti-bribery and Counter-fraud Policy which is available on the intranet - not accept unreasonable or undue hospitality.
+For example, do not allow an organisation or supplier that has dealings with the council to pay for you to: - o go to sporting events, the theatre, or any other entertainment - go away on holiday - o make visits to inspect equipment or services where there may be a subsequent purchase by the council travel to a meeting, or go out for an evening, or stay in an hotel or other accommodation

-Remember, the Council can reimburse any legitimate expenses incurred at work
+Remember, the council can reimburse any legitimate expenses incurred at work.

-This does not prevent you:
+This does not prevent you from:

-- accepting reasonable hospitality while you are working (such as a cup of tea or coffee, or other light refreshment) when visiting sites, offices or people's homes - accepting an invitation which it is proper for you to take up as you will be representing the Council, such as at relevant courses and conferences (BUT you must check with your manager first) - accepting a gift which: - o is of token value (such as a calendar or inexpensive pen), and - o is offered to you without your asking, and - o your manager says cannot be seen to influence the way you do your work
+- accepting reasonable hospitality while you are working, such as a cup of tea or coffee, or other light refreshment, when visiting sites, offices, or people's homes - accepting an invitation which it is proper for you to take up as you will be representing the council, such as at relevant courses and conferences, but you must check with your manager first - accepting a gift which: - o is of token value, such as a calendar or inexpensive pen, and - o is offered to you without your asking, and - your manager says cannot be seen to influence the way you do your work make a record of all invitations to functions and report these to your manager